-GHG E mission Red uctions D Strategy Actions 2030 MTCO 2 e 2040 MTCO 2 e 2045 MTCO 2 e Metrics Responsible Departments Partner Agencies Timeframe Funding options Expand and promote residential energy-efficiency services to homeowners and of existing and new below market-rate homes in Hollister.
+Strategy GHG Emission Reductions Responsible Funding Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Departments Partner Agencies Timeframe options Expand and promote residential energy-efficiency services to homeowners and of existing and new below marketrate homes in Hollister.
 3-1.
 Promote and support efforts of Central Coast Energy Services (CCES) and other similar community-based organizations and local contractors to provide affordable energy efficiency retrofits and low- to no-cost weatherization services to homeowners and renters.
 3-2.
 Seek grant funding for weatherization programs that support low-income households.
 3-3.
 Develop an inventory of residential buildings in the city that were constructed prior to 1980 to identify the greatest opportunities for energy efficiency and conservation improvements and targeted outreach and education campaigns.
 3-4.
 Prepare information materials targeted to these buildings and engage with the owners of the buildings to promote energy-efficiency upgrades.
 3-5.
 Support and promote programs and incentives for installation of all-electric appliances in new residential construction and remodels by partnering with 3CE AMBAG Energy Watch.
 3-6.
 Partner with San Benito County Water District and San Benito County to establish or expand existing recycling and appliance rebate programs for energy and water-efficient washing machines and electric, including heat pump, dryers.
 3-7.
 Support AMBAG Energy Watch, San Benito County, 3CE, and other partners with their outreach and education campaigns, including but not limited to, promoting programs through City communication and promotion tools, engaging in person or online with homeowners and contractors, maintaining a City webpage of resources, and sharing permitting data to inform targeted outreach.
-520 1,360 2,140 Existing residential units receiving energy efficiency retrofits (number of units) Development Services Department Central Coast Energy Services 3CE AMBAG San Benito County Water District San Benito County Midterm (2024-26) General Fund Partnerships
+540 1,400 2,640 Existing residential units receiving energy efficiency retrofits (number of units) Development Services Department Central Coast Energy Services 3CE AMBAG San Benito County Water District San Benito County Midterm (2024-26) General Fund Partnerships